 During your stay in Baden-Baden, you can also visit one of the world's finest casinos, installed in the pure white Kurhaus.
 The Frieder Burda Museum, opened in 2004, features one of the best collections of modern art in the world.

-Less than 100kms north, Wiesbaden is a luxurious and elegant spa town.
-With its 26 hot springs, the city is known since Roman times and is the epitome of the spa town.
+Less than 100 kilometers north, Wiesbaden is a luxurious and elegant spa town.
+With its 26 hot springs, the city has been renowned since Roman times and is the epitome of the spa town.
 Several hotels have their own hot springs but the main spas are the Kaiser-Friedrich-Therme and Thermalbad Aukammtal.

 The Kaiser-Friedrich-Therme is located at the site of a former Roman steam bath.
 You'll walk in the nude in the sauna area of 1,500sqm, where each visitor is totally pampered.
 The place is truly majestic.

 Another great spa, Thermalbad Aukammtal, has a more contemporary design, with 4,000sqm of pools and 3,000sqm of saunas.

 Not to miss in Wiesbaden, the Palace of the Dukes of Nassau, is the elegant Wilhelmstraße Avenue, combining shopping and culture or the Villa Söhnlein, also known as the "White House".